johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 {{ <LayerInfo type={["point", "line", "polygon"]} buffer={4} /> }}

 The roads layers are some of the most complex ones in Mapbox Streets.
-Separate `bridge` and `tunnel` layers are gone and  have been merged into road. `structure` field describes whether the road segment is a `bridge`, `tunnel`, `ford`, or `none`.
+The tileset merged separate `bridge` and `tunnel` layers into `road`. `structure` field describes whether the road segment is a `bridge`, `tunnel`, `ford`, or `none`.
 Bridges and tunnels are not distinct from roads until zoom level 13.

 #### Classes